 The oldest trick to get started with this is to go on Amazon and see which are the most popular, high-selling products on Amazon.
 You need to remember that this information is dynamic, that is, the list of most popular products on Amazon is updated rather frequently.
 You will need to take this into account and avoid jumping to a conclusion.

 If you already have a business and are simply planning to shift it online through Amazon, then you will have to pay special attention to your competition, prices, and shipping options.

 Step 2: Create an Account on Seller Central & Merchant ID

 Amazon Seller Central is going to be your best friend on your entire journey as an Amazon merchant.
 Seller Central is where you manage your Amazon account as a seller and monitor your sales, performance history, reviews, and other important metrics that define the success of your business.
 In addition to these, Seller Central is also used to prepare the listings of your products.
-This includes optimizing your Amazon product page with SEO based keywords, high-quality pictures, and product description.
+This includes optimizing your Amazon product page with SEO-based keywords, high-quality pictures, and product descriptions.
 Preparing your Amazon product listing is an entire process in itself – one that needs to be done correctly for optimum results.

 Step 3.
 Pick a shipping option

 As an Amazon merchant, there are two ways to go about shipping your items to your customers – either do it yourself or let Amazon do it for you.

 If you choose the first option, then you will have to depend on a shipping partner who is reliable enough to ship your products on time, without any damages.
 Furthermore, the shipping rates offered to you must be highly competitive and should not eat into your margins.
 In simpler terms, your profits should not suffer because of your shipping method.
 Another thing to consider here is that you will be managing all of this, all by yourself.